Point University: Academics

-Point University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate and baccalaureate degrees.
-Its accreditation was most recently affirmed in 2016.
-The teacher education programs are accredited by the Professional Standards Commission (PSC) of the State of Georgia.
+Point University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate, baccalaureate, and master degrees.
+The teacher education programs are approved by the Professional Standards Commission (PSC) of the State of Georgia.

 Athletics

-The Point athletic teams are called the Skyhawks.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) for most of its sports since the 2011–12 academic year.
+The Point athletic teams are called the Skyhawks and were previously known as the Atlanta Christian Chargers.
+In 2022, the Skyhawks mascot did not have an official name and through a voting process, students and alumni voted on Charger for the name of the Skyhawks mascot.
+The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) for most of its sports since the 2011–12 academic year.
 Its football team was a member of The Sun Conference for the 2014 and 2015 fall seasons, before moving to the Appalachian Division of the Mid-South Conference (MSC) where they competed from the 2017 to 2021 fall seasons (2017–18 to 2021–22 school years).
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division II level.

-Point competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, distance track, football, golf, lacrosse, soccer, swimming, tennis; while women's sports include basketball, cross country, distance track, golf, lacrosse, soccer, softball, swimming, tennis and volleyball; and co-ed sports include cheerleading.
+Point competes in 13 intercollegiate varsity sports.
+Men's sports include baseball, basketball, football, golf, lacrosse, soccer; while women's sports include flag football, basketball, golf, soccer, softball and volleyball; and co-ed sports include cheerleading.
+The sports are supported by 75 coaches and support staff.

 On August 9, 2022, Point was invited and unanimously approved to join the Southern States Athletic Conference (SSAC), effective July 1, 2023.

 Accomplishments

-The Skyhawks (previously known as the Atlanta Christian Chargers) have won a number of regional and national championships, most recently the 2010 NCCAA Division II national championship in baseball.
+The Skyhawks have won a number of regional and national championships, most recently the 2022-23 AAC Tournament Champions in women's basketball and the 2010 NCCAA Division II national championship in baseball.